 We begin to prepare students for transition into the next stage of their education or training in a number of ways, including their choices for GCSE and vocational courses, with adviser support and via the tailored tutor programme for all students.

-Further information about the support provided by the school, including our SEND policy, can be found here.
+To read further information about the support provided by the Teddington school, including our SEND policy, click the link below:

-Should you have any enquiries about SEND at Teddington School please email Ms C Hurrell at firstname.lastname@example.org
+Should you have any enquiries regarding SEND at Teddington School, please email SEND@teddingtonschool.org in the first instance.